1

 How much do computer architect jobs pay per year?

-As of Jun 11, 2026, the average yearly pay for computer architect in California is $172,708.00, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average yearly pay for computer architect in California is $172,708.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $165,300.00 and $180,100.00 per year, depending on experience, location, and employer.

-What is the job of a computer architect?
+What is a computer architect?

 A computer architect designs software to enhance a company’s network performance.
 As a computer architect, you design software, write algorithms, and engineer new systems to improve performance and function goals.
 Your responsibilities include maintaining data and putting together new components to help the business systems run more efficiently based on the company’s needs.
 Computer architects may also work with computer hardware, researching, developing, designing, and testing computer equipment.

-How does a Computer Architect typically collaborate with hardware and software teams during a project?
+How does a computer architect typically collaborate with hardware and software teams during a project?

 Computer Architects play a crucial role in bridging the gap between hardware and software teams to ensure system designs are both innovative and practical.
 They regularly participate in cross-functional meetings to discuss requirements, performance goals, and potential design trade-offs.
 By working closely with hardware engineers, they help define processor specifications and system layouts, while collaborating with software developers to optimize code for the architecture.
 This collaborative environment allows Computer Architects to influence both the physical hardware and the software that runs on it, ensuring overall system efficiency.